Redocly/redoc/docs/config.md

 Hides the 'Download' button for saving the API definition source file. **This setting does not make the API definition private**; it just hides the button.

+### downloadFileName

+Sets the filename for the downloaded API definition source file.

+### downloadDefinitionUrl

+Sets the URL for the downloaded API definition source file.

 ### requiredPropsFirst

 Shows required properties in schemas first, ordered in the same order as in the required array.